 Wallet apps should be able to initiate ErgoPay both by using URI schemes (clickable links) or QR codes.

-Option 1: dApp providing URL request to fetch ErgoPaySigningRequest information from#
+Option 1: dApp Provides URL Request for ErgoPaySigningRequest Information#

-URL is provided without the https prefix. http communication is not allowed except for IP addresses (in order to test within a local network).
+The URL is provided without the https prefix.
+HTTP communication is not allowed except for IP addresses (for testing within a local network).

 The provided URL can contain a

-The wallet application should request URL and obtain the following data (json format)
+The wallet application should request the URL and obtain the following data (in JSON format):

 Either a transaction or a message must be provided, otherwise the request is invalid.